 After they are completely dry, you can use them in your home decor.
 Arrange in a container of your choice.
 I chose this farmhouse style galvanized tote and added a little stenciling to the front for embellishment.

 Additionally, I chose to add some spring floral picks to the jars themselves!

-Live Video Tutorial
+WATCH THE Live Video Tutorial